 About Llandudno Museum

 Llandudno Museum and Art Gallery is responsible for a unique collection which tells the story of Llandudno over 340 million years.
-Our museum was founded by Francis Edouard Chardon.
-In 1925.
+Our museum was founded by Francis Edouard Chardon in 1925.
 Chardon bequeathed his home, Rapallo House, and his collection of decorative and fine arts and artefacts to Llandudno for the enjoyment of the people.

 Over 9,000 artefacts, covering 5 broad areas